Customs to probe big tickets in importations

 A check of the list showed that the delisted importers and brokers had shipments that were seized because of various irregularities such as misdeclaration or underdeclaration of imported items.

-Those delisted were notified of their current status and were given three days to submit their reply to the BOC to justify why they should still be given accreditation.
-WILLIAM B. DEPASUPIL
+Those delisted were notified of their status and were given three days to submit their reply to the BOC to justify why they should still be given accreditation.